kaushalnavneet/compliance-cd-toolchain/README.md

 ## Inputs

-The following `Secret` and `ConfigMap` resources are created for the tasks in the pipeline
+The following `Secret` and `ConfigMap` resources are created for the tasks in the pipeline.
+Each name for these resources will be passed on for the tasks in the following parameters

+- `configurationContext`
+- `configurationSecrets`

 ### Context

  - Type: `ConfigMap`
- - Name: `cd-context`
+ - Default name: `cd-context`

 Content: